photo/documentation/docs/faq/Groups.markdown

 ## How do I get started with groups?

-The Groups feature is available in your settings.
+The Groups feature is available in the <em>Team</em> area of your Trovebox site.
 All of Trovebox's current plans have access to Groups.

 ## What are Administrators?